Can You Teach Abroad as a Non-Native English Speaker? Hear from Teachers Doing Just That!

 On the other hand, Iman Kamarudin, who is from Malaysia, came to Chile out of curiosity about the country itself.
 She started her professional English teaching career in Brazil, but when she became more interested in Chile, she moved here and found work in less than a week.
 Aside from giving classes, she is also now taking up her Master’s degree in English Education.
 Asked about what she likes most about teaching here, she says it’s her students.
 “Chileans are very nice.
 You [even] end up being friends with them sometimes.”

-Like Sid, when I started teaching, I remember feeling anxious about the kinds of students I would have, and I put a lot of thought into teaching more effectively.
-However, it was also my students’ keen interest and disposition that helped me ward off these fears.
+When asked how it felt teaching English for the first time as a non-native speaker, she said, “When I started teaching, I remember feeling anxious about the kinds of students I would have, and I put a lot of thought into teaching more effectively.
+However, it was also my students’ keen interest and disposition that helped me ward off these fears.”

 She also attributes her growth to the institute where she works and her co-teachers.
 “It’s not easy when you work alone,” she shares.
 “You cannot ask for help most of the time.”
 With this, Sid agrees: “I love talking to other teachers, my colleagues, and getting their input on different things.
 That’s opened a lot of doors for me.”